- Personal Finance»

 - Investing in Stocks, Bonds, Real Estate, More

-Should You Invest In Gold And Silver With Bullion Or Paper?
+Should You Invest in Gold and Silver With Bullion or Paper? - Pros and Cons

-Throughout history, precious metals have played an important role as a form of money and a store of value.
+Throughout history, precious metals have played an important role as a form of money and as a way to store something of value.
 Coinage made from precious metals, such as gold and especially silver, were very common until the early part of the twentieth century.
 After their role was taken over by paper money, precious metals fell out of favor as a form of investment.

 World events have caused many people reconsider to precious metals as an alternative form of investment.
 Economic crisis, war, high inflation and other instability have all led to people losing faith in global currencies.
 People are now much more willing to look at the various forms of investing in precious metals than they were just a few years ago.